Look, if I’m cooking for her on Valentine’s Day, I’ll make something pretty, like cheesecake in a jar, but also…

-her us), but that doesn’t mean that’s what I want for dinner (when it’s all about me us).
+her us doesn’t mean that what I want for dinner doesn’t count. 😬

-What I really want is bacon wrapped meatloaf, but that’s pretty much the opposite of girl food, even though many girls like bacon wrapped meatloaf.
+What I really want is a huge steak, or a bacon-wrapped meatloaf, but that’s pretty much the opposite of girl food, even though many girls (like Galina) like bacon-wrapped meatloaf.

 Enter the meatball